 He disappears while I walk about.
 The heels fit snugly, the toes offer plenty of wiggle room.
 I figure it’s the best I can do, I’m tired of looking and I have set a goal (long overdue) of having proper walking shoes by the time I make my day trip to Colonia tomorrow.
 I go to the sales desk with my intended purchase, pulling out my Visa card and ID.
 While I’m standing there waiting, my salesclerk reappears from the backroom.
 He has exactly the shoe I asked for 20 minutes earlier.
 What a surprise.
 I try on a size 7½ and they fit perfectly.

 This is not the first time this has happened to me in a shoe store here.
-I’m not sure if there is some hidden sales agenda, a secret retail tactic, that they use – having you try on all the wrong sizes &/or colors before the shoe you originally asked for magically appears.
+I’m not sure if there is some hidden sales agenda, a secret retail tactic, that they use – having you try on all the wrong sizes &/or colours before the shoe you originally asked for magically appears.
 Maybe this is the way we are taught to appreciate our purchase so much more.
 I doubt that’s what it is.